 Sending out weekly pay cheques results in processing payroll 52 times per year and incurring the related service fees each week, whether you run payroll in-house or outsource it.
 Employees receive their pay cheques on the same day each week, often on Friday, for the salaries, hourly, and/or overtime pay they earned during the seven-day period the cheque covers.

 Pros of Weekly Payroll

 Many employees appreciate getting paid every week.
 It keeps a steady flow of money coming into their bank accounts, which can make it easier to budget household finances.
-When an hourly employee works overtime, they get paid for those extra hours sooner rather than having to wait two weeks or even until the end of the month to get the extra money.
+When an hourly employee works overtime, they get paid for those extra hours sooner, rather than having to wait two weeks or even until the end of the month to get the extra money.
 That can be especially helpful if the weekly schedule varies significantly.
 For example, if an employee works 65 hours one week and only 25 hours the next week, it’s helpful to have that extra overtime pay before heading into the lighter schedule week.
 If you offer weekly payroll, you can expect high employee satisfaction.

 On your end, calculating overtime is a straightforward process if you have hourly employees on staff.
 Since the pay period coincides with the work week, it’s easy to calculate any extra pay.
-With monthly pay periods, the first and last week of the month are often partial weeks, which can complicate your calculations.
+With monthly pay periods, the first and last weeks of the month are often partial weeks, which can complicate your calculations.
 Weekly pay periods also make it easier to know when time cards or time reports are due.
 The due date remains the same every week since you run payroll on the same day each week.
-On a monthly schedule, the cutoff for turning in pay may vary from one month to the next depending on when the end of the month falls.
+On a monthly schedule, the cutoff for turning in pay may vary from one month to the next, depending on when the end of the month falls.